+The information required for the directors of the registrant is incorporated by reference to the Halliburton Company Proxy Statement dated March 24, 1998, under the caption "Election of Directors."
 The information required for the executive officers of the registrant is included under Part I, under the caption "Executive Officers of the Registrant" on page 5 of this annual report.